What can I use this artwork for?

 Ink Jet and Color Laser Printing

 Ink jet and color laser printers require 150 DPI for optimal quality.
-The files in your download have a resolution of 300 DPI.
-This means that you can enlarge your images by 200% and not lose any quality.
-Having higher DPI than 150 will not hurt print quality.
+The files in your download for free are often this resolution.
+Paid downloads have a resolution of 300 DPI.
+At this resolutions, you can enlarge your images by 200% and not lose any quality on home printers.
+Having a higher DPI than necessary never hurts print quality, so downsizing works with any file.
 Ink jet and color laser printers perform best with RGB files.
-All art in your download is saved in RGB.
+All art in free/home use downloads is saved in RGB.

 Commercial End Use Products are often printed on an offset press.
 These presses require 300 DPI for optimal printing.
 This means that enlarging the artwork may degrade quality.
 Offset printers need CMYK files to print.
 Please convert all downloaded art to CMYK before printing on an offset press.